AlexBezuska/Structure/README.md

 ---

+View a demo in CodePen here are play around with the html to see how the grids work: [Structure CodePen demo](http://codepen.io/AlexBezuska/pen/KAqFj)
+---

 ###Column layouts

 Layouts in structure are based on rows and columns, columns do not have to be inside rows, but you will get much more predictable results if they are.